Ricks-Lab/gpu-utils/docs/USER_GUIDE.md

 Executing *amdgpu-monitor* with the *--plot* option will display a continuously updating plot of the critical GPU parameters.
 ![](amdgpu-plot_scrshot.png)

+## Using amdgpu-plot
+In addition to being called from *amdgpu-monitor* with the *--plot* option, *amdgpu-plot* can be ran as a standalone utility.
+Just execute *amdgpu-plot --sleep N* and the plot will update at the defined interval.  it is not recomended to run both the monitor with an independently executed plot, as it will result in twice as many reads from the driver files.
+Once the plots are displayed, individual items on the plot can be toggled by selecting the named button on the plot display.
+Currently, the plot module will eventually freeze, so it is not recomended to run for an extended period of time.
+If you know of a solution to this problem, let me know.

 ## Using amdgpu-pac
 By default, *amdgpu-pac* will open a Gtk based GUI to allow the user to modify GPU performance parameters.